gpbl/react-day-picker/docs/selections.md

+---
+sort: 9
+section: Getting Started
+title: Selections
+description: DayPicker supports 3 built-in selection modes, that fit the most common use-cases for a date picker.
+---

 # Selections

-DayPicker supports 3 built-in selection modes, that fit the most common use-cases for a date picker:
+## Selection Modes

 - **single mode**: only one day can be selected;
 - **multi mode**: allow selection of multiple days;